-ANTH 101 Introduction to Anthropology 3 Credits
+ANTH-101 Introduction to Anthropology

 Anthropology is the study of humans.
-This course provides a basic understanding of the four sub-fields of anthropology: physical anthropology, archaeology, linguistics, and socio-cultural anthropology.
+This course provides a basic understanding of the four sub-fields of anthropology: physical anthropology, archaeology, linguistics, and sociocultural anthropology.
 The emphasis is on the holistic nature of the discipline.
-Prerequisites: Preparing for College Reading II (ENGL092) and Introductory Writing (ENGL099) and Fundamentals of Mathematics (MATH010), or waiver by placement testing results, or Departmental Approval.
+Prerequisites: ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 001 Preparation for College Math I or MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.

-ANTH 400 Special Study in Anthropology
+ANTH-400 Special Study in Anthropology

-This course involves independent work on a selected topic under the direction of members of the anthropology faculty.
+This course involves independent work on a selected topic under the direction of members of the Anthropology faculty.
 Limited to two courses per student.
-Prerequisite: approval of the department chair and division dean.
+Prerequisite: approval of the Department Chair and Division Dean.